Mia Farrow: 1993–1999: Film and television roles and return to stage

-2000–present: Later film, television, and theater
+2000–present: Later film, television, and theater roles

 During the 2000s, Farrow appeared on television.
 She began with a recurring role on the series Third Watch, in which she guest-starred in five episodes between 2000 and 2003.
 Farrow also appeared in the 2001 LGBT-themed television film A Girl Thing, opposite Kate Capshaw and Stockard Channing, followed by a lead in the Lifetime film The Secret Life of Zoey in 2002.
 She also appeared in a touring stage production of The Exonerated the same year, followed by the lead in Fran's Bed, staged at Connecticut's Long Wharf Theatre in the fall of 2003.
 She subsequently had a supporting part in the children's television film Samantha: An American Girl Holiday (2004).